cdev-framework/cdev-website/content/docs/gettingstarted/awsaccount.md

 ## Install the CLI
 Follow the steps for the third module for [installing the Aws CLI and configuring your credentials](https://aws.amazon.com/getting-started/guides/setup-environment/module-three/).

-Once you have created your credentials, Cdev will be default to using the Aws credentials that are configured to deploy any resources in the cloud.
+Once you have created your credentials, Cdev will use the Aws credentials that are configured to deploy resources in the cloud.

 {{<break 1>}}